Focus on finds – pumice

 Suggestions made by specialists Ann Clarke and Andrea N. Smith include its use on wood, whale and other bone (e.g. bone pins), working skins, burnishing pottery and refining the spatulate tools of the Ness.

-Experimental work on pumice hasn’t been done and we need to think too about uses which don’t leave a trace on the surface of the pumice or that what we find is yet to be processed for future use e.g. to be crushed and added to fat or whatever to make an abrasive mixture.
+Experimental work on pumice has not been carried out and we need to think too about uses which don’t leave a trace on the surface of the pumice or that what we find is yet to be processed for future use, for example crushed and added to fat to make an abrasive mixture.

 Whatever pumice was collected up to be used for, it is another element of how people of the past made use of their immediate environment and what it produced.